 In a nonsmooth model, even though the model is convex, it may be difficult to find a direction of improvement.
 Examples of nonsmooth functions are abs(x), and max(x, y).
-For example, abs(x) is not smooth at x = 0, while max(x, y) has a sharp break at x = y.
+For example, abs(x) is not smooth at abs(x) has a sharp break at a